The Pasta Salad CRAZE That’s Shaped America - I say Macaroni! You say PASTA!

 During the 1980s

-The modern style of cooking began to define avoiding rich, heavy foods.
-Instead, the era emphasized fresh ingredients and presentation, showcasing a variety of pasta kinds and shapes.
-Cooks delighted in creating dishes with gourmet varieties of pasta of various colors, sizes, and shapes.
-As a result, pasta salad became trendy for carb-loading.
-All kinds of pasta’ were elevated to the status of upscale, affordable cuisine and a creative approach for using leftovers, including the idea of mixing in vegetables, seafood, poultry, and other meats making the salad more of a meal on its own.
+A more modern cooking style began to define avoiding rich, heavy foods.
+Instead, the era emphasized fresh ingredients and presentation.
+Here, pasta dishes showcase varieties of pasta kinds and shapes.
+Cooks delight in creating dishes with gourmet varieties of pasta of various colors, sizes, and shapes.

 By the 1990s